 The technology relies on GPS, cellular data, Wi-Fi, or RFID to detect device location.
 Modern smartphones have this capability built-in, which is why geo-fencing has become a cornerstone of mobile marketing strategy.

-Geo-fencing uses a combination of technologies to track device location and trigger actions:
+Geo-fencing uses a combination of technologies to track device location and trigger actions.
+Here’s the process from start to finish:

-First, you create the virtual fence.
+First, you create the virtual fence using a geo-fencing platform.
 This can be:

 When a device enters (or exits) the geo-fence, the system executes a pre-programmed response:

 The software tracks how many devices entered the zone, received the message, engaged with it, and ultimately converted.
-This data feeds back into your CRM and analytics platforms.
+This data feeds back into your CRM and analytics platforms, giving you a clear picture of ROI.
+Unlike a billboard or radio ad, you know exactly how many people saw your message and what they did next.

 These terms often get confused.
 Here’s the difference: